 Bacs payments are typically used to pay salaries and pensions.
 Despite the advent of Faster Payments this hasn’t changed much in the past decade.
-We at Telleroo are trying to accelerate the shift away from Bacs to immediate Faster Payments.
-Financial Controller, or other finance professionals use "Pay by Bacs" and bank payment interchangeably.
+At Telleroo we're trying to accelerate the shift away from Bacs to immediate Faster Payments.
+Financial Controllers, and other finance professionals, use "Pay by Bacs" and bank payment interchangeably.

 A Bacs payment is a bank transfer from one bank account to another, taking three business days to arrive.
 However, a Bacs payment can also be a Direct Debit, which is the opposite of a bank transfer - meaning your finance team pulls funds out of a customer's bank account.
 Bacs payments are not same-day payments or instant, but are still the number one bank payment method businesses use.

 Bacs stands for Bankers Automated Clearing Services, and is the standard payment type in the commercial world.
 A Bacs payment can be a direct debit or direct credit.

 A Bacs payment takes three business days to clear.
 The Bacs process begins with the payment file being submitted to the Bacs system, prior to a cut-off time.
 On the second day the file is processed by the bank and on the third day, the payment is credited to the recipient’s bank account.

 A Bacs transfer, also known as Bacs direct credit, normally arrives very early in the morning on the third day by about 7am.
 Bacs transfers only send Monday to Friday; even though it is an electronic payment system it likes to take non-working days off!